PenguinMod/PenguinMod-Guidelines/PROJECTS.md

 # Project Uploading & Updating guidelines
-*These guidelines do not affect projects uploaded before May 25th 2023, unless those projects get updated.*
+Most of these rules do not affect projects uploaded before May 25th, 2023, unless those projects get updated.

+The only rules that can affect existing projects are "Use other platforms sparingly", "Copyright", and "Projects with a messaging feature".

 ## Important Note
 These guidelines only apply to PenguinMod's project sharing.